Suzuki Violin Study

 The Suzuki philosophy focuses on nurturing and educating the entire child through the study of music.
 Skills such as discipline, listening, patience, focus and expression are accentuated in lessons.
 The music is taught by rote just as an infant would learn his or her "mother tongue" (listening, observing, imitating).
 You can also visit the Suzuki Association of the Americas to learn more about the Suzuki philosophy.

 Children usually begin around age 4 or 5.
 This is important as musical aptitude is developed during the early years of life, especially since children's muscles and brain are at their most malleable.
 The child can also build discipline and structure before full-time school enters the picture.
 Children also love to imitate others at this age and are eager to please both the parent and teacher.
+I start students at age five.

 The Suzuki approach centers on the relationship between child, parent, and teacher--the Suzuki triangle.
 Suzuki parents are asked to take notes during lessons and recreate the lesson at home each day when the child practices.
 Parents are also responsible for encouraging and guiding the practice time and offering feedback to the teacher about how the week progressed.